felixcloud6288/felixcloud6288.github.io/README.md

-# portfolio
-A work-in-progress portfolio introducing myself to my coding class and potential employers

-At the moment, it contains an About, Contacts, and portfolio page.

-Contacts is purely visual at the moment.
-In the future it will be given proper functionality.
-Portfolio will be filled as I have actual material to include.

-Portfolio is a work-in-progress.
-As I complete projects and assignments, I will link them into the site through the portfolio page
+## Portfolio

+Hello.
+My name is Matthew Weston and this is my personal portfolio.
+I've been learning coding and programming for about two years now and here's a demo of some of what I've been able to make.

+If you'd like to demo some of my work, you can go to the portfolio page and sample some of the links.
+You can also check my repositories on https://github.com/mweston6288.

-Current portfolio projects:
+##Current portfolio projects:

-*Random password Generator:
+# Random password Generator:
-Create a password consisting of capital and lowercase letters, numbers, and special characters.
+* Create a password consisting of capital and lowercase letters, numbers, and special characters.
-When you click on "Generate Password", you will be prompted for the length (min 8 characters, max 128 characters) and what type of characters you want.
-A password string will then be printed in the text box.
-You can then click on "Copy to Clipboard" to copy the password.
-You can also click "Generate Password" to create another password

-Known issues:
-*You cannot exit the program once it is started.
-If you click "Generate Password" you cannot exit.
+# Coding Quiz
+* A short quiz on coding.
+Aim to get the high score by quickly and correctly answering the questions.

+# Day Scheduler
+* A notebook to plan out the day.
+It tracks the time of day so you can't schedule something in the past

+And there is more to come.

+If you'd like to contact me, I can be reached via email at:
+* mweston6288@gmail.com (preferred)
+* mweston6288@knights.ucf.edu